Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Simulation Parameters

-\bmsubsection{Data Generating Process for Simulation 3} The distribution $N_{\text{trunc}}(\mu, \sigma, l, h, l_a, l_b, h_a, h_b)$ represents a truncated normal distribution, where $l$ and $h$ are the truncation thresholds.
+The distribution $N_{\text{trunc}}(\mu, \sigma, l, h, l_a, l_b, h_a, h_b)$ represents a truncated normal distribution, where $l$ and $h$ are the truncation thresholds.
 Values less than $l$ are replaced with random draws from a $U(l_a, l_b)$ distribution, while values greater than $h$ are replaced with random draws from a $U(h_a, h_b)$ distribution.
 Here, $U$ denotes a continuous uniform distribution.

-\bmsection{Estimate the Conditional Density via Hazard Binning} Consider discretizing the observed variable \( a \) into \( T \) bins using an appropriate binning procedure.
-Given this, we can estimate the probability of \( a \) falling into the interval \( [\alpha_{t-1}, \alpha_t),\ t=1,\cdots,T \), using a standard classification model.
-Within each bin \( [\alpha_{t-1}, \alpha_t) \), the density is assumed to undergo a uniform transformation, leading to the following expressions:

-To obtain the density, we can apply either parametric or non-parametric estimation to the hazard model and then transform the results into a density for each bin.
-This approach is adapted from Haldensify, proposed by Nima S. Hejazi et al. \cite{hejazi2022haldensify, hejazi2022haldensify-rpkg, hejazi2022haldensify-joss}, and it is similar to the approach described in an earlier proposal \cite{diaz2011super}.